emilyrushton/emilyrushton.github.io/_projects/2021-12-31-help-system.md

 ## About

 I independently built this <em>Online Help System</em> during my role at Veeva Systems.
-This project required me to learn front-end web development, git, and how static site generators work.
+This project required me to learn front-end web development, git, and how static site generators work while also developing the help content for a new product.
 I originally built this system in 2019 and it has evolved over the years with various improvements as I've become more comfortable with Javascript and web design.

 ## Help Link